MCB QUANTICO

 On-post housing, cost of living, and BAH info for MCB Quantico.

-On-post housing at Marine Corps Base Quantico is managed by Lincoln Military Housing, which operates family communities in a wooded setting along the Potomac River in Northern Virginia, approximately 35 miles south of Washington D.C., with 2- to 4-bedroom homes available by rank and family size.
-Lincoln provides an online portal for applications and maintenance, alo…
+On-post housing at Marine Corps Base Quantico is managed by Liberty Military Housing, which operates family communities in a wooded setting along the Potomac River in Northern Virginia, approximately 35 miles south of Washington D.C., with 2- to 4-bedroom homes available by rank and family size.
+Liberty provides an online portal for applications and maintenance, al…

 Local Market